kartavya17/kartavya17/README.md

 - 👋 Hi, I’m Kartavya
 - 👀 I’m interested in cloud services
-- 🌱 I’m currently learning Unity development
+- 🌱 I’m currently learning Unity development for fun

 <!---
 kartavya17/kartavya17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.